-/ to represent the root of the repository.
+/ to represent the root of the current user's organization.
 For example, /images/logo is the path to a resource in the /images folder.

-\dots / to represent the folder where the JasperReport is uploaded.
-For example, \dots /myLogo is the path to a resource in the same folder as the JasperReport.
+../ to represent the folder where the JasperReport is uploaded.
+For example, ../myLogo is the path to a resource in the same folder as the JasperReport.